aaronsheldon/data-management/about/why-r.md

 title: Why R?
 ---

-I chose to add an R version of this course for a handful of reasons
+I use R for this course for a handful of reasons
 including:

 1. R is used widely in a number of disciplines, like ecology, and provides a